connellyj/connellyj.github.io/_posts/2014-1-8-taskiful.markdown

 skills: "Java, JavaFX, and IntelliJ"
 ---

-Created a to do manager with a thoughtfully designed code base which implements multiple design patterns such as MVC, the observer pattern, and the builder pattern.
+Created a to-do manager with a thoughtfully designed code base which implements multiple design patterns such as MVC, the observer pattern, and the builder pattern.